GW Invariants Relative Normal Crossings Divisors: The Relative Moduli Space

-Thus each point $x\in f^{-1}(V)$ comes with the following information: \begin{itemize} \item[(a)] a depth $k(x)\ge 1$ that records the codimension in $X$ of the open stratum of $V$ containing $f(x)$; \item[(b)] an indexing set $I(x)$ of length $k(x)$ that keeps track of the local branches of $V$ meeting at $f(x)$; \item[(c)] a sequence of positive multiplicities $s(x)=(s_i(x))$ indexed by $i\in I(x)$, recording the order of contact of $f$ at $x$ to each of the $k(x)$ local branches of $V$. \end{itemize} We will think of the indexing set $I(x)$ as part of the information contained in the sequence $s(x)$.
-There are several ways to encode this: one way is regard $s(x)$ as a map $s(x): I(x) \ra \N_+^{k(x)}$ defined by $i\mapsto s_i(x)$, the multiplicity of contact at $x$ to the branch indexed by $i\in I(x)$.
-Either way, the sequence $s(x)$ keeps track of how the local intersection number of $f$ at $x$ with $V$ is partitioned into intersection numbers to each local branch of $V$.
-The sequence $s$ is obtained by putting together all the $s(x)$ for all $x\in f^{-1}(V)$ and keeps track of all the contact information of $f$ to $V$.
+Thus each point $x\in f^{-1}(V)$ comes with the following contact information: \begin{enumerate}[(a)] \item a depth $k(x)\ge 1$ that records the codimension in $X$ of the open stratum of $V$ containing $f(x)$; \item an indexing set $I(x)$ of length $k(x)$ that keeps track of the local branches of $V$ meeting at $f(x)$; intrinsically $I(x)$ is the fiber $\iota^{-1}(f(x))$ of the immersion $\iota:\wt V \looparrowright X$ at the point $f(x)$; \item a sequence of positive multiplicities $s(x)=(s_i(x))_{i\in I(x)}$, recording the order of contact of $f$ at $x$ to each local branch of $V$ at $f(x)$. \end{enumerate} \begin{rem} There are several ways to encode such discrete topological information.
+One way is via a map $s(x): I(x) \ra \N_+$ defined by $i\mapsto s_i(x)$, in which case $I(x)$ is its domain and $k(x)=|I(x)|$.
+Either way, $s(x)$ keeps track of how the local intersection number of $f$ at $x$ with $V$ is {\em partitioned} into intersection numbers to each local branch of $V$ cf. \eqref{deg.s}.
+The sequence $s$ is obtained by putting together the multiplicities $s(x)$ for all $x\in f^{-1}(V)$ and keeps track of all the contact information of $f$ to $V$.